Cortrah/Discourse-Notes/README.md

 I just need a place to organize the information that I gather, even if it's just cutting and pasting from other resources.
 I'm also going to try and get the local Ruby Brigade users group to work with me as I go through this process in hopes that we can learn more from one another.

+I also like how gitbook let's me save my books for my kindle device.